DevOps-and-Cloud-based-Software/assignment-1/README.md

-% RESTful services, docker and Kubernetes
+% RESTful services, Docker and Kubernetes